rpm-software-management/mock/mock/README.md

 Do you have a patch, an idea, or just a question?
 You can write to [buildsys mailing list](https://lists.fedoraproject.org/admin/lists/buildsys%40lists.fedoraproject.org/) or try [#fedora-buildsys](http://webchat.freenode.net/?channels=fedora-builsys) on [Freenode](https://freenode.net/).
 We prefer email though.

+If you hate mailing lists for some reason (we still prefer it) - you can use [Discussions](https://github.com/rpm-software-management/mock/discussions).

 ## Getting and compiling mock

     git clone https://github.com/rpm-software-management/mock.git